TeachBooks Questions#

 Each of the options and placeholders will be shortly explained next:

-<title>: Including a title is optional.:label: <label>: Adding a label is optional.
-Can be used for unnumbered internal references.:type: <type>: Defines the type of the question.
-Available aremultiple-choiceandshort-answer.
-If not given, defaults tomultiple-choice.:variant: <variant>: Defines the variant within the type of the question.
-If not given, the default value for the type is selected.
-For the typemultiple-choicethe variantssingle-select(default) andmultiple-selectare available.
-For the typeshort-answerthe variantblock(default) is available.:columns: <columns>: Number of columns to use for displaying the options formultiple-choicequestions (default:1 1 2 2) or for the input blocks for theshort-answer blockquestions (default:1 1 1 1).
+:columns: <columns>: Number of columns to use for displaying the options formultiple-choicequestions (default:1 1 2 2) or for the input blocks for theshort-answer blockquestions (default:1 1 1 1).
 See Grids, second paragraph for more details.
 Either one single number or 4 numbers can be provided.
 If one single number is provided, it will be used for all screen sizes.
 If 4 numbers are provided, they will be used for the 4 screen sizes (small, medium, large and extra large) in that order.:class: <class>: The classes to be added to the class list of thedivelement for styling purposes.:admonition:If included,admonitionwill be added to the classes of the containing<div>.
 Can also be done through the:class:option.:nocaption:If included, no caption will be added to the question.
 By default, a caption is added with the text “Question”.
 This option can be used to hide the caption.
 If also no title is provided, the question will have neither a title nor a caption shown.
-If a title is provided, the title will be shown without surrounding brackets.:showanswer:: If included, a button will be added to show the correct answer(s) and related feedback.<pre-question>: Optional content to be included before the options/input fields.
+If a title is provided, the title will be shown without surrounding brackets.:showanswer:: If included, a button will be added to show the correct answer(s) and related feedback.
+In case ofno-input no-submitquestions, this button will always be shown to display the provided feedback.<pre-question>: Optional content to be included before the options/input fields.
 Will be parsed, so nesting of elements is possible.<question>: Code that defines the content of the options/input fields, including (in)correct answers and feedback.
 See Syntax for multiple-choice questions and Syntax for short-answer blocks questions.
 Everything between the first---and the second---is considered part of this part of the code.<post-question>: Optional content to be included after the options/input fields.
 Will be parsed, so nesting of elements is possible.

-Syntax for multiple-choice questions#
+Syntax for multiple-choice single-select questions#

 To define a single correct option, add code of the form